TwitchLib/TwitchLib.Api/TwitchLib.Api.Helix/README.md

 # Prerequisites
 Before you get started with the Helix API, you must first register your application with the Twitch Developer console.
 Follow the Twitch API guide <a href="https://dev.twitch.tv/docs/authentication/register-app/">here</a>.
+Use http://localhost:5000/api/callback for your OAuth Redirect URL.
 Come back once you have your Application's ClientId and Secret.

 # Example 1 - App Access Token
 ```csharp